kimalajoy/flashcards-starter/README.md

 # FlashCards Starter Kit

+## Project Overview:
+This project is a game where the user is given a set of flashcards with questions on them that appear in the console.
+The user is able to select one of the multiple choice answers and is then given feedback.
+This feedback will tell them if their answer was correct or incorrect.
+When the game ends, the user will receive feedback on the total percent of questions answered correctly and they will be notified that the game is over.

+## How to Play:
+To play the game, run the following code in your terminal:

+node index.js

+There will be prompted for each question where you will have to select an answer, and the feedback regarding your answer will show.

 ## Fork This Repo

 On the top right corner of this page, click the **Fork** button.